mryap/fierce-robin/src/pages/posts/my-reproducible-project-workflow-in-r.md

 date: 2020-03-10T10:13:37.014Z
 template: post
 ---
+I will first
+- introduces ways to organise files on your computer and to document your workflows.
+- how to make your code more reproducible and readable
+- how to write reproducible reports.
+- the basics of version control.
+-  how to archive your code.

 ### Organising projects for reproducibility

 I embrace a one folder = one project mentality.
 Rstudio's "R projects" are excellent for encouraging this.
 This habit enables easy communication with other project stakeholders and for that reason it is so important.